Spiny dogfish captured as off of Morehead City, NC as part of a feeding study. Photo credit: Chuck Bangley, East Carolina University.

 There is also a small scientific fishery in Maine, which uses spiny dogfish to study several of the species' unique biological characteristics.
 Dogfish have an organ called a rectal gland whose study helps scientists better understand the function of human kidneys.
 They also secrete a molecule called squalamine, which has strong antibiotic characteristics and shows promise as an anticancer agent.

-The 2012 stock assessment update, conducted by the Northeast Fisheries Science Center, estimates spiny dogfish are not overfished and not experiencing overfishing.
-Spawning stock biomass (SSB) was estimated at 474.97 million pounds in 2012, and has exceeded the target (351.23 million pounds) for the past five years.
-Fishing mortality is estimated to be 0.114 in 2011, well below the plan's threshold (0.2439).
-Discards have remained relatively stable around 11 million pounds over the past decade and are expected to remain near that level in the future fishing seasons.
-Canadian landings have also decreased significantly in recent years (249,000 pounds in 2009; 13,230 pounds in 2010; 273,000 pounds in 2011).
+In 2021, commercial landings were estimated at 9.87 million pounds, while recreational harvest was estimated at 471,864 pounds.
+Discards have remained fairly stable, around 11 million pounds over the past decade and are expected to remain near that level in the future.
+Canadian and foreign landings have also decreased significantly in recent years.
 It is anticipated the Canadian dogfish harvest will not increase in the near future given the lack of demand for the product and the subsequent closure of Canadian spiny dogfish processors.

-In 1998, NMFS declared spiny dogfish overfished and initiated the development of a joint fishery management plan (FMP) between the Mid-Atlantic (MAFMC) and New England Fishery Management Councils (NEFMC) in 1999.
-The Commission began development of an interstate FMP to complement the federal plan in 1999.
-The Interstate FMP was approved in late 2003 and implemented for the 2003-2004 fishing year.
-Both the Commission and federal plans use a fishing mortality rate to set annual quotas and trip limits but there are a few differences between the federal and interstate management programs.
-The Commission's FMP has an addition four addenda (Addendum I - IV).
+In 1998, NMFS declared spiny dogfish overfished and initiated the development of a joint fishery management plan (FMP) between MAFMC and the New England Fishery Management Council (NEFMC) in 1999.
+The Commission approved an Interstate FMP to complement the federal plan in 2003.
+Both the Commission and federal plans use a fishing mortality rate to set annual quotas and trip limits.
+The Commission's FMP has an additional five addenda (Addenda I - V).